How to Choose the Right Uptime Monitor in 2026

 What hosting resellers actually need: an API for programmatic monitor provisioning per client (one HTTP API call from your WHMCS provisioning hook per new account), white-label status pages, multi-client dashboard with per-client grouping, low per-monitor cost (resellers monitor at scale, hundreds to thousands of monitors, where per-monitor metered pricing breaks the unit economics), blacklist monitoring for shared-hosting IP reputation (your end customer's deliverability suffers if your IP block ends up on a major DNSBL), and ideally a WHMCS marketplace module for the official integration path.

-Recommended pick: HetrixTools is the pick for high-volume reseller monitoring, starting at $9.95 per month for the entry tier and scaling to $49.95 per month for 200 monitors, with monitoring across 1,000+ blacklists, a reseller-friendly REST API, and 12 monitoring locations.
+Large or bulk-provisioning reseller: HetrixTools is the pick for high-volume reseller monitoring, starting at $9.95 per month for the entry tier and scaling to $49.95 per month for 200 monitors, with monitoring across 1,000+ blacklists, a reseller-friendly REST API, and 12 monitoring locations.
 For resellers who want the official WHMCS module path, 360 Monitoring via WHMCS MarketConnect handles automated provisioning and single sign-on from the client area.
 For agency-style resellers who specifically want client-facing branded status pages on custom domains, Hyperping Business at $249 per month annual covers 1,000 monitors with the agency feature set.

 The 15-vendor matrix